 They locate themselves before they solve content issues because they know that the context will reveal their own long-standing beliefs and patterns that no longer serve.
 Once a parent addresses these, they’re free to be with their children and whatever content arises from a non-reactive, blame-free, curious place.
 Everybody gets to learn and grow together.

-To get more of a sense of the basics of conscious parenting from a conscious leadership perspective—and to discover more resources—read our newsletter dedicated to conscious parenting.
+To get more of a sense of the basics of conscious parenting from a conscious leadership perspective—and to discover more resources—check out our conscious parenting page.